-The management of as well as the investments of the SJSURF Fund are governed by the Uniform Prudent Management of Institutional Funds Act ("UPMIFA"), subject to certain exceptions, and unless there are specific instructions in a gift instrument that take precedence over UPMIFA.
-The fiduciary standard of UPMIFA requires the trustees, officers and other fiduciaries responsible for managing and investing funds, to use the care and skill of a reasonably prudent investor.
+The management of as well as the investments of the Tower Foundation endowment funds are governed by the Uniform Prudent Management of Institutional Funds Act ("UPMIFA"), subject to certain exceptions, and unless there are specific instructions in a gift instrument that take precedence over UPMIFA.
+The fiduciary standard of UPMIFA requires the trustees, officers and other fiduciaries responsible for managing and investing funds, use the care and skill of a reasonably prudent investor.